IngloriousCoderz/inglorious-engine/packages/store/README.md

 ### 🔊 Event Broadcasting

 Events are broadcast to all entities via pub/sub.
-Every entity handler receives every event of that type, just like in Redux.
+Every entity handler receives every event of that type, just like it does in Redux.

 ```javascript
 const types = {